Whiteknight/Acquaintance/docs/Federation.md

 ## Envelopes and Local Delivery

-`Envelope<T>` defines a property `LocalOnly`.
-When this property is set to `true` the message will only be delivered locally.
-If it is set to `false` the message is eligible to be sent across the network using the configured communication mechanisms.
+`IMessageBus` defines an `Id` property which contains a unique identifier for the messageBus instance.
+You can set a custom Id in the `MessageBusCreateParameters.Id` property.
+Otherwise a random identifier will be assigned.
+For federation, you should use an Id which is unique in the network but consistent for the instance.
+This way, the Acquaintance instance can be uniquely identified across the network and the process can continue operation if it stops and restarts.

 ## RabbitMQ